openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 7: Toggle Secondary Chime

 Toggle Secondary Chime
-This Parameter toggles between the Primary and Secondary notification sound to be played when the Siren receives a BINARY\_SWITCH\_SET(FF) command
+<p&gtThis Parameter toggles between the Primary and Secondary notification sound to be played when the Siren receives a BINARY\_SWITCH\_SET(FF) command</p&gt
 The following option values may be configured -:

 | Value  | Description |